Are you autistic, unemployed or have little money and wondering how to get started with an exercise program? You have a built-in gym: your body.

 This begs the question: Does employment and its health insurance lead to a longer life?

-Or, perhaps it works as follows: An autistic adult who has the cognitive bandwidth to hold down a good job would also more likely possess the cognitive capacity to place a high value on sticking to an exercise regimen and making conscious efforts to adhere to a healthful diet.
+Or, perhaps it works as follows: An autistic adult who has the cognitive bandwidth to hold down a good job would also more likely possess the bandwidth to place a high value on an exercise regimen and making conscious efforts to adhere to a healthful diet.

-In short, an association between two factors doesn’t always mean causality.
-Which came first: the chicken or the egg?
+• In short, an association between two factors doesn’t always mean causality.

 Another intriguing consideration is that having medical coverage is linked to a longer life because it pays for exams such as annual physicals, mammograms and workups for concerning symptoms – which all can lead to an early diagnosis of a serious disease.